lndnbrr/ASSIGNMENT-product-cards/README.md

 ## Study Group Requirements

 - You should be using flexbox.
+DONE
-- You may use Bootstrap for Card Components
+- You may use Bootstrap for Card Components DONE
 - Decide as a team how many branches you will need and what will happen on each branch (remember one feature per branch).
+DONE

 ## Setup
-* While in `~/workspace/foundations/exercises`, clone this repo
+* While in `~/workspace/foundations/exercises`, clone this repo DONE
-* Create a setup branch and push up the usual stuff
+* Create a setup branch and push up the usual stuff DONE

 ## Requirements